How To Wash Silk

 How to Wash Silk by Hand

-1. Fill a basin with cool water
+1. Fill a basin or sink with cool water

 2. Add a mild detergent, ideally one formulated for delicates